A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Approach and Results

 \textbf{Results.} The detection results of the four approaches are summarized in Table~\ref{table:non_llm_satd_detection_result}.
 The pattern-based approach consistently achieved high precision (0.80) but extremely low recall on both the original (0.03) and deduplicated (0.04) test sets, resulting in very low F1-scores (0.06 and 0.07, respectively).
 Notably, both precision and F1-score are approximately two to four times lower for our test code dataset than for their original dataset.
 This outcome highlights the approach’s limited coverage for test code, as it relies on a fixed set of 62 manually curated patterns obtained through a source code-dominated dataset.
+The low recall can be attributed, in part, to missing keywords in the manually crafted list, specifically the absence of \texttt{TODO} alongside \texttt{FIX}, as well as the lack of discernible patterns in many comments.

 For both datasets, the retrained NLP model achieved roughly 12\% higher F1-scores than the pre-trained model, producing balanced precision and recall.
+On the pretrained model, many comments containing the two major keywords, \texttt{TODO} and \texttt{FIXME}, were missed, and the misidentified comments generally lacked clear patterns.
+After retraining, the model successfully learned \texttt{TODO} but still failed to capture \texttt{FIXME}.
+Notably, most of the remaining misclassified comments were Javadocs describing bug-related tests that include bug ID (e.g., \texttt{@bug 8077931}).
 Compared to Guo et al.’s~\cite{guo_how_2021} result on source code, the best F1-score in our case after retraining is about 5\% lower.

 Meanwhile, the TM approach produced consistently low precision and F1-scores across all settings.
-However, its recall was comparable to that of the NLP and MAT approaches, and was even the highest for the retrained model.
+Similar to the NLP pretrained model, TM failed to recognize \texttt{TODO}, although it correctly identified \texttt{FIXME}, and produced numerous false positives from patterns such as issue IDs (e.g., \texttt{// DROOLS-155}), copyright notices, and Javadocs with author annotations.
+After retraining, TM corrected many of these patterns but still misclassified a substantial number of irrelevant comments as SATD.
+Nevertheless, its recall was comparable to that of the NLP and MAT approaches, and was even the highest for the retrained model.
 Compared to Huang et al.’s~\cite{huang_identifying_2018} reported F1-score of 0.737 for source code, its performance on test code is notably poor.

 The MAT approach achieved the best overall performance across both datasets without any training.
 It consistently yielded high precision (0.95) and achieved the highest F1-scores on both the original (0.75) and deduplicated (0.70) datasets, with corresponding recall values of 0.61 and 0.56.
 Nevertheless, compared to prior work, the F1-score observed in our evaluation is 2\% lower.